IBM/maximo-labs/MkDocs/apm_8.7/docs/setup_watson_studio.md

-##  Add Predict Model to a Watson Studio Project
+##  Add Notebook From File to a Watson Studio Project
-<a name="setup-studio"></a>
+<a name="add-notebook-to-studio"></a>
+You can use the steps below to add any notebook from File to your Watson Studio Project.
+Notebooks are used to create scores, predictions and for other algorithms in Health and Predict - Utilities.
+In this exercise you will add a Predict Notebooks you will use to your Project.
+Select the `WS - Predicted Failure Date-Survive Analysis.ipynb` notebook template that you will use in the next exercise to predict failure dates of the pump.

-1. Add one of the Predict notebooks to your Watson Studio Project.
+1. Add a Predict notebook by file option to your Watson Studio Project.
 Return to your Cloud Pak for Data project.
 Search for your `project` by name.
 Click on the `project name` link to open your project.
 ![add_to project](/img/apm_8.7/p46.png)

 2. Add one of Predict notebook you unzipped earlier.
 Click `Add to Project` and select `notebook` option.
 ![setup assets](/img/apm_8.7/p11.png)

-3. Click the `From File" tab.
+3. Click the `From File` tab.
+Drag and drop the notebook you would like to add to the area to add notebooks.
+To save time in the next exercise choose the notebook for `WS - Predicted Failure Date-Survive Analysis` replace `WS` with your initials when naming the notebook.
 ![setup assets](/img/apm_8.7/p12.png)

 4. Prepend your name initials to the name of the model file template you uploaded.
 Select the runtime environment you created in the previous step that has 4 vCPUs.
 Drag and drop your notebook template file into the area indicated below.
 Click on the `Create` button to create the notebook.